 The good folks at Gamo gave us one of the most beloved air rifles, the Gamo Whisper Fusion Mach 1.
-This inert gas powered air rifle comes in two variations a .22 caliber and a .177 caliber.
-For the purposes of this review, I will be focusing on the .177 caliber.
+This inert gas-powered air rifle comes in two variations a .22 caliber and a .177 caliber.
+For the purposes of this guide, I will be focusing on the .177 caliber.

 But what really separates it from the rest is its use of a special inert gas cylinder.
-This 33-millimeter pneumatic cylinder is capable of propelling a .177 pellet at 1420 FPS.
+This 33-millimeter pneumatic cylinder is capable of propelling a .177 pellet at 1420 Feet Per Second.
 This is quite impressive given that as I said most rifles in this price range as spring powered.

-Without a doubt, this is one of the most powerful air rifles priced at below $200.
-Which means it makes quite the bang when it’s fired.
-Or does it.
+Without a doubt, this is one of the most powerful air rifles priced at below $250.
+This means it makes quite a bang when it’s fired.
+Or does it?
 Ordinarily, this kind of rifle would produce the same kind of sound produced by a .22 rimfire rifle.

-But this is not an ordinary air rifle as it is fitted with Gamo’s tested and proven whisper fusion technology.
-This noise dampening technology does a great job of minimizing the sound produced by the rifle when fired.
+But this is not an ordinary rifle as it is fitted with Gamo’s tested and proven whisper fusion technology.
+This noise-dampening technology does a great job of minimizing the sound produced by the rifle when fired.

-From afar the Crosman DSBR C02 powered full auto BB air rifle looks a lot like the legendary HK416 tactical rifle.
-So you can bet I was thrilled to get my hands on this beautiful air rifle.
+From afar the Crosman DSBR CO2 powered full-auto BB air rifle looks a lot like the legendary HK416 tactical rifle.
+So you can bet I was thrilled to get my hands on this beautiful BB rifle.
 And while it is not as sophisticated as other pricier models it is well worth it.

 Speaking of the trigger it is rather short and light.
 However, it is not so light as to cause a misfire, which is great.
 You can choose to fire it either in full auto or semi-auto mode.
 The full auto mode does rock the gun a bit but it is not something you cannot handle.